ben-z/react-starter-coffee/README.md

 │   |   ├── /components/        # components of the application
 │   |   └── /index.cjsx         # Entry-point / wrapper of the application
 │   ├── /scss/                  # Stylesheets, written in scss
-│   ├── /.env.yml               # Environment variables for the project
 │   └── /server.coffee          # Server-side scripts
 │── gulpfile.js                 # Configuration file for automated builds
 └── package.json                # Information about the project (Dependencies, etc.)